-A twelve-member Board of Directors governs the West Lyon Farm Condominium Association (or the Association), which includes 155 residences of which 124 homes are detached dwellings and 31 units are townhomes.
+A nine-member Board of Directors governs the West Lyon Farm Condominium Association (or the Association), which includes 155 residences of which 124 homes are detached dwellings and 31 units are townhomes.
 While there are multiple cul-de-sacs, the Association is divided into six sections based on street numbers.
-At least one person from each Section must be elected to the Board.
-Elections occur every June; however, directors’ two-year terms are staggered to insure continuity.
-Directors must retire after serving two consecutive two-year terms but may seek re-election after one year of retirement.
+Elections occur every June; however, directors’ three-year terms are staggered to insure continuity.
+Directors must retire after serving two consecutive three-year terms, but may seek re-election after one year of retirement.
 The WLFCA Board convenes monthly and Unit Owners are encouraged to attend these meetings.
 The fiscal year runs from July 1 through June 30 of the following year with Association common charges due in the first month of each quarter.
 Individual common charges are calculated by multiplying WLFCA annual budgeted revenue by the percentage of ownership interest allocated to a Unit.